 Cyber Security Certification Exams

 With these skills in-hand, you'll feel confident pursuing in-demand cyber security certifications.
-Both of our Cyber Security Certificates academically prepare you to sit for the CCNA, and our Cyber Security Certificate Technical specialization also prepares you for the CompTIA Cybersecurity Analyst (CySA+) certification exam.
-Rasmussen College will reimburse the exam fees of up to three certification exams to help make pursuing Cyber Security certification more of a reality.4
+Both of our Cyber Security Certificates academically prepare you to sit for the CCNP, and our Cyber Security Certificate Technical specialization also prepares you for the CompTIA Cybersecurity Analyst (CySA+) certification exam.
+Rasmussen University will reimburse the exam fees of up to three certification exams to help make pursuing Cyber Security certification more of a reality.2

 What Types of Classes Will I Take?

 Introduces a detailed examination of a systems-wide perspective for cyber security and security strategic planning processes, including examination of policies, procedures and staffing functions necessary to organize and administrate ongoing security functions.